-Muhammad performed devotions each year on Mt.
-Hira, outside of Mecca.
+Muhammad performed devotions each year on Mount Hira, outside of Mecca.
 One night during the month of Ramadan, Muhammad reported having a strange encounter while half-asleep in a cave.
 An angel commanded him, “Recite!”
 Twice Muhammad asked, “Recite what?”
-The third time the angel replied: “Proclaim!
-Recite!
-In the name of thy Lord and Cherisher, Who created man, out of a leech-like clot: Proclaim!
-And thy Lord Is Most Bountiful, He who taught (the use of) the Pen, Taught man that which he knew not.”
-(Surah 96:1-5, King Fahd trans.)
+The third time the angel replied: “Read!
+In the name of your Lord who created: He created man from a clinging form.
+Read!
+Your Lord is the Most Bountiful One who taught by [means of] the pen, who taught man what he did not know.”
+(Qur'an, 96:1-5).
 Muhammad recited this and then awoke, feeling “as though the words were written on [his] heart.”
 He ran down the mountain, but he heard a voice from the sky: “Muhammad, you are the Messenger of God, and I am Gabriel.”
 Looking up, Muhammad saw an angelic form standing astride the horizon, repeating the message.